sulis-hpc/sulis-hpc.github.io/appnotes/lammps.markdown

 | `LAMMPS/29Sep2021-CUDA-11.4.1-kokkos-omp`	| GPU-accelerated (via `Kokkos` package) build 	|

 ## Running on CPUs
 There are many ways of running LAMMPS for which one may refer to the corresponding [documentation section](https://docs.lammps.org/Run_head.html) and which are not covered here.
-We list only a few examples of using several acceleration packages the LAMMPS installed with on the cluster.
+The next sections demonstrate the usage of available acceleration packages in LAMMPS.

 ### Bare LAMMPS
 The header of the submission script is similar for all CPU jobs.